wp-plugins/wp-ajaxify-comments/readme.txt

 Yes, the plugin uses jQuery blockUI plugin (http://malsup.com/jquery/block/) to block the UI while the comment is sent to the server and to show popup overlays containing the error and info messages.

 == Changelog ==

+= 0.11.0 =

+* Added localization for hu-HU (thanks to Patrik Bagi)
+* Added option to customize the popup overlay's width
+* Added option to customize the popup overlay's padding

 = 0.10.0 =